-- 6 For You have made him a little less than divine.^D You have created him "in the image of God."1 Consequently, God's spirit resides within man.
+- that man is an inconsequential and pitiful creation, fundamentally unworthy of attention from God above.
+Yet somehow, despite man's insignificance, You, God, have chosen to bestow on him manifold gifts. - 6 For You have made him a little less than divine.
+Description You have created him "in the image of God."
+Consequently, God's spirit resides within man.
 An alternative interpretation of "divine" in this verse is that it refers to God's angels.
 You have bestowed upon man unique powers, making him only slightly inferior to the divine angels and crowning him with honor and glory. - 7 In addition to creating man to be essentially superior to other beings, as is written in the book of Genesis, You have made him ruler over the works of Your hands, giving him permission and power to rule over Your handiwork.
 You placed all things at his feet.
-You charged him with reigning over all that exists,
+You charged him with reigning over all that exists.

 - 8 all sheep and cattle.
-Domestic animals have been given over to man, and he also has dominion over all the wild animals of the field, - 9 and over the birds of the air and the fish of the sea, whatever crosses the sea's deep waters.
+Domestic animals have been given over to man, and he also has dominion over all the wild animals of the field. - 9 and over the birds of the air and the fish of the sea, whatever crosses the sea's deep waters.
 Man should thank God for giving him power over all the creatures of the land, sea, and sky.
 This vast power should be humbling.
 One might wonder: Is man truly worthy of it?
 This question can be instructive, helping one to realize that although man is in charge, his power stems from God, who, in His kindness, relegated it to him.
 When man considers his own insignificance vis-à-vis the immensity of the power placed in his hands, he should acknowledge that it is all a God-given gift.
 Therefore, he should say again, as in the opening verse of the psalm: